Two-photon amplitude interferometry for precision astrometry: Motivation for precision relative astrometry

+\textbf{Precision binary orbits}: Measurement of the orbits of binary systems could provide a method of determining distances to objects within the Galaxy, completely independent of parallax.
+Broadly speaking, spectroscopy can be used to measure the velocities of one or both objects in their orbits, and also the period of a binary's orbits, and these can then be combined to determine the absolute size of the orbit.
+A precision astrometric measurement of one or both objects' apparent orbital motion can then be combined with the orbital size to infer the distance to the binary.
+Such a technique could provide an independent calibration of the first rung of the distance ladder, with a very different set of systematics than from the parallax method.

+This technique has been used to estimate distances to binaries in cases where both objects can be imaged in the same photon mode, in the context of both Michelson~\cite{hummel1998navy} and Hanbury Brown Twiss interferometry~\cite{HerbisonEvans1971}.
+The technique described in this paper will extend the possibility to systems where only one object is bright, since its motion can be measured against any convenient bright reference object well outside the same mode.

-\textbf{Mapping microlensing events}: the nature of dark matter (DM) remains one of the greatest mysteries of the Universe.
+\textbf{Mapping microlensing events}: The nature of dark matter (DM) remains one of the greatest mysteries of the Universe.
 One possibility is that DM exists in the form of compact objects the size of planets or stars, perhaps as black holes, or just extended virialized subhalos of dark matter particles.
 Such objects act as gravitational microlenses both in the Galaxy and in extragalactic lens systems.
 Traditionally, microlensing has been observed photometrically by looking at the apparent change in brightness of object during passage of the lens in front of it.
-However, the main signature would be measurement of the change in position and appearance of the object, which has so far eluded astrometric measurements due to lack of precision \cite{Erickcek2011}.
-With lensing a star’s image would split in two images and evolve while the star moves behind the lens \cite{Sahu2014}.
-Improving the astrometric precision of the measurements will allow to decrease the detection thresholds, dramatically increasing the statistics hence the sensitivity to the DM subhalos.
+However, the main signature would be measurement of the change in position and shape of the object, which has so far eluded astrometric measurements due to lack of precision \cite{Erickcek2011, Wyrzykowski2016}.
+With lensing a star’s image is split into two loci, each moving and evolving while the star moves in the plane behind the lens \cite{Sahu2014}.
+Improving the astrometric precision of the measurements will allow to decrease the detection thresholds, potentially increasing the statistics hence the sensitivity to the DM subhalos.
 The astrometric approach is also more straightforward to interpret in terms of the lens mass and its spatial distribution.
 An interesting novel possibility here would be to constrain astrometric jitter that would in turn constrain the presence of a population of small microlenses in a statistical manner.